6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 Per course policy, you should make sure to submit your code on time.
 For extensions under extenuating circumstances (e.g., a member of your team is sick, family emergencies), we require a letter from one of the student deans at [Student Support Services (S<sup>3</sup>)][s3].

-We reserve the right to review your code on GitHub and may, for example, give a lower grade (than dictated by the number of tests passed) for bad-faith projects (e.g. writing code specific to particular tests in the test suites).
+We reserve the right to review your code on GitHub and may, for example, give a lower grade (than dictated by the number of tests passed) for bad-faith code (e.g. writing code specific to particular tests in the test suites).

 {: .note }
 This is our first year running this class with autograding on Gradescope, so there might be some unforeseen issues.
 Please let the course staff know on Piazza if you run into any issues with the infrastructure.